openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 * The time taken to clean up after each individual action.
-  This includes any time that spent waiting for any threads to complete, that may may been started by the code in the action, for which the maximum time is 10 seconds.
+  This includes any time that spent waiting for any threads to complete, that may have been started by the code in the action, for which the maximum time is 10 seconds.

 * The time taken to clean up after a test, when all the actions